Job Interview etiquette during your first interview

 It was the beginning of the end for my faith in the future of humanity.
 I listed a few examples of what was missing from the interviews this past week.

 Obvious misses in job interview etiquette

 No cover letter included with the application.
-Just a resume and resume with typo’s in the opening line.
+Just a resume and resume with typo’s on the opening line.
 There were a few emails that just read “Resume attached”.
-Others said “Hey, I think I am a good fit for your position, call me”.
+Others said, “Hey, I think I am a good fit for your position, call me”.
 Many of the resumes did not make it clear who the candidate was or what they are looking for.
 See this post on Objective Statements, to learn how to convey that you are a qualified candidate within the first 1 second.
 See why a cover letter works here.
-During one of the interviews the phone rang.
+During one of the interviews, the phone rang.

 Cater to your customer